ajmeese7/snapchat-share/README.md

 within that directory and run `npm install` to download the required dependencies.

-Since the project is currently configured to display the result in your browser, you must run `browserify index.js -o bundle.js` to bundle all the required files into one JavaScript file that the browser can use.
+Since the project is currently configured to display the result in your browser, you must run `browserify index.js --standalone share > bundle.js` to bundle all the required files into one JavaScript file that the browser can use.
+When you want to call the function, it will be called like `share.getShareImage(...)`.

 Once you've done that, you can open the `index.html` file to make sure everything is functioning properly.
 If you see something on the screen, you're good to go!
 Move on